JulieHM/hotell_booking/README.md

 ```
 git clone git@gitlab.stud.idi.ntnu.no:tdt4140-2020/40.git
 ```

 **Both methods require you to be connected to [NTNU VPN](https://innsida.ntnu.no/wiki/-/wiki/English/Install+vpn)**

-### Step 2: Jump to the directory of the project
+### Step 2: Intall required pip packages
-This can be done with:
+To install required pip packages, move to the project directory (where `requirements.txt` is located) and run the following:
 ```
-cd <Path for the project folder>
+pip install -r requirements.txt
 ```

 ### Step 3: Run the server locally